Bradley Online Learning

 Course Details

-• This activity has been planned and implemented in accordance with the accreditation criteria and policies of the Rhode Island Medical Society (RIMS) through the joint providership of Rhode Island Hospital and Bradley Hospital.
-Rhode Island Hospital is accredited by the Rhode Island Medical Society to provide continuing medical education for physicians.
-Rhode Island Hospital designates this enduring activity for a maximum of 1.0 AMA PRA Category 1 Credit(s)™.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+- This activity has been planned and implemented in accordance with the accreditation criteria and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Rhode Island Hospital and Bradley Hospital.
+Rhode Island Hospital is accredited by the ACCME to provide continuing medical education for physicians.

 Learning Objectives